pKornerCraft/FootcubeManager/README.md

 # FootcubeManager

 FootcubeManager is a FC managment plugin with diffrent aspects, and modules.
+Currently in BETA.

+# Required Libaries

+ Practically any Footcube plugin that has /cube command, /clearcubes command can be used for this plugin.

 # License